Bucket List: Meeting Carin Wormsbecher - part 1

 At the same time, we realize how the environment of a person influences the way they grow.
 Imagine all the untapped potential of people who are working in an environment as Carin used to work in; strict hierarchy, fixed roles, few responsibilities.
 The personal journey and human development of Carin is a great example of why companies that liberate their employees are so successful.
 The provided freedom, purpose, and responsibility are the perfect breeding ground for personal growth and human development.

-As you notice, again there’s lots we want to share with you.
+As you notice, again there's lots we want to share with you.
 In the second part of this blog post we share more of our experiences and learnings in Harderwijk.
 We describe you some of the surprising practices of Drukkerij Wedding’s production floor.
 And we discuss the areas in which Carin states that they still have to develop and grow.
-Read part 2 of this blog post here.